KDAB/hotspot/README.md

 ### debuginfod

-hotspot supports downloading debug symbols via [debuginfod](https://sourceware.org/elfutils/Debuginfod.html).
+Hotspot supports downloading debug symbols via [debuginfod](https://sourceware.org/elfutils/Debuginfod.html).
-This can be enabled by either adding download urls in the settings or launching hotspot with `DEBUGINFOD_URLS` defined in the environment.
+This can be enabled by either adding download urls in the settings or launching Hotspot with `DEBUGINFOD_URLS` defined in the environment.

 ### Missing Features

-Compared to `perf report`, hotspot misses a lot of features.
+Compared to `perf report`, Hotspot misses a lot of features.
 Some of these are planned to be resolved in the future.
 Others may potentially never get implemented.
-But be aware that the following features are _not_ available in hotspot currently:
+But be aware that the following features are _not_ available in Hotspot currently:

 - the columns in the tables are currently hardcoded, while potentially a user may want to change this to show e.g. cost per-process or thread and so forth.
 Basic group-by functionality was added, but a more flexible